sreejeet/internshala-deepsearch/README.md

 # internshala-deepsearch
-A slightly improved keyword search and retrieval for internshala internships.
+A slightly improved keyword search and retrieval for internshala internships built using python and Scrapy.

 The main file to work with is spirders/DeepSearch.py